-At Cambridge Finance, we understand that if you are applying for an Analyst job in a real estate investment firm or bank, you are a highly ambitious person and may know some Excel tricks already.
+At Cambridge Finance, we understand that if you are applying for a job in a real estate investment firm, private equity company or bank, you are a highly ambitious person and may know some Excel tricks already.
 However we also understand that you can do more, and by acing your financial modelling tests you are already showing your prospective employer that you are prepared for whatever challenges they may throw at you.

 The financial modelling test tends to be the first hurdle in any interviewing process for such jobs (after they read and approve your CV, of course); after all valuation and financial modelling are an integral part of the day-to-day responsibilities of any finance professional.